LLC Setup

 Choose the entity structure

-Decide whether the property belongs in a single-purpose LLC, a parent structure, or your personal name for this stage of your business.
+Decide whether the property belongs in a single-purpose LLC, a parent structure, or your personal name, and make the tax election fit the kind of income the business will actually produce.

 Step 2